carlescn/MSc_bioinformatics_thesis/README.md

 used in my MSc thesis.
 It also contains
-the code used to train the models en multiple datasets and a comparative of the clustering performances achieved.
+the code used to train the models on multiple datasets and a summary of the clustering performances achieved.

 The deep learning models implemented are: